exfil0/MSSQLSEC/README.md

 # STORED PROCEDURES AND FUNCTIONS

 The review of stored procedures and functions forms a critical component of the MSSQL audit process.
-These encapsulate the logic of your applications and are a common target for SQL injection attacks.
+These encapsulate the logic of the applications and are a common target for SQL injection attacks.
 Thus, it's important to ensure they're written securely and perform efficiently.

 The audit of stored procedures and functions encompasses the following steps:

-Note: Replace 'YourDatabase' with your actual database name.
+Note: Replace 'YourDatabase' with the actual database name.

 ## List All Stored Procedures and Functions